 The entire staff of Fresh Meadow did a terrific job hosting the event.

-Finally, The Fresh Meadow membership wishes to acknowledge the spectacular amateur career of James Nicholas, and offer him our best wishes as he embarks on his journey toward the PGA Tour.
-We all look forward to watching and pulling for James as he shines on golf’s biggest stage.Click for full results
+The 2019 Sarazen also marked the final event in the spectacular amateur career of James Nicholas.
+The Fresh Meadow membership and the entire Met Area golf community look forward to watching and pulling for James as he shines on golf’s biggest stage.Click for full results

 From 1925 through 1930, Gene Sarazen served as the head pro at Fresh Meadow, where he made golf history on the club’s original A.W.
 Tilinghast course in Flushing.